 09 May 2019

-İlkyaz is a monthly, literary platform that features works from writers in Turkey who are under the age of 35 and whose voices are rarely heard.
-The publication aims to do this by showcasing the prose or poetry of three selected writers each month.
+İlkyaz is a monthly, literary platform, which features works from writers in Turkey who are under the age of 35 and whose voices are rarely heard.
+The publication aims to amplify the voice and reach of such writers by showcasing on a monthly basis three selected writers’ poetry or prose.

-Since launching in December 2018, İlkyaz – meaning early Spring – has partnered with a different PEN Centre every month to ensure that the work of each set of three writers is distributed as widely as possible in Turkey and beyond.
+Since launching in December 2018, İlkyaz – which means early Spring – has partnered with a different PEN Centre every month to ensure that the profiled works of the three selected writers, is distributed as widely as possible both in Turkey and beyond.

-“This to us is a perfect way to non-politically engage with the ensuing crackdown on free expression in Turkey whilst also helping support its future writers and thus members of PEN in getting acquainted with and inducted to the rest of the network and audiences,” explains Ege Dündar, Turkey advisor to PEN International and founder of İlkyaz.
+“This to us is a perfect way to non-politically engage with the ensuing crackdown on free expression in Turkey whilst also helping support its future writers and thus members of PEN, acquainting and inducting them to the rest of the network and audiences,” explains Ege Dündar, Turkey advisor to PEN International and founder of İlkyaz.

-PEN South Africa is proud and humbled to be partnering with İlkyaz this month and being part of such a worthy cause.
+PEN South Africa is proud and humbled to partner with and support the worthy cause of İlkyaz this month.

-You can find a biography for each, along with their featured writing in separate articles on the site.
+A biography for each, along with their featured writing, is provided in separate articles on the PEN SA website.